 A teacher might worry that failure will demotivate a Year 4 class during a science experiment on friction.
 To prevent this, the teacher frames the task as a puzzle to solve rather than a test to pass.
 This framing ensures learners focus on the process of discovery rather than the anxiety of getting the wrong answer.
 The goal is the cognitive activation that happens during the struggle.

-The expertise reversal effect is better associated with Kalyuga, Ayres, Chandler and Sweller (2003): supports that help novices can become redundant or distracting for more expert learners.
-Learners who are completely new to a domain may find productive failure too taxing for their working memory.
-Use direct instruction first when learners lack the background knowledge needed to generate useful attempts.
+The expertise reversal effect is better associated with Kalyuga, Ayres, Chandler and Sweller (2003).
+It means support that helps novices can become redundant or distracting for more expert learners.
+Productive failure has the opposite risk.
+For true novices, early struggle can become cognitive overload, so direct instruction should come first when they lack the background knowledge needed to make useful attempts.

 Science: Natural Selection